 - Get help as fast as possible.
-Call 911 or go to the nearest emergency room or hospital.
+Call 911 or use the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that you tell our plan about your emergency.
+You do not need to get approval or a referral first from your PCP.
+You do not need to use a network provider.
+You may get emergency medical care whenever you need it, anywhere in the U.S. or its territories from any provider with an appropriate state license. - As soon as possible, make sure that you tell our plan about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 However, you will not have to pay for emergency services because of a delay in telling us.
 The phone number to call is on the back of your ID card and is 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week.